tessel/audio-vs1053b/README.md

 // Wait for the module to connect audio.on('ready', function() {
   console.log("Audio module connected!
 Setting volume...");
   // Set the volume in decibels.
-Around 20 is good; smaller is louder. audio.setVolume(20, function(err) {
+Around .8 is good; 80% max volume or -25db audio.setVolume(.8, function(err) {
     if (err) {
       return console.log(err);
     }